About counselling and psychotherapy

 Introductions

-Your therapist should spend a few minutes introducing themselves and explaining how they work.
+This first encounter is important for making sure that you feel comfortable with your therapist.
 You can ask them about their qualifications and experience, their therapeutic approach or anything you’re not sure about.
-Your therapist will want to make sure you feel at ease by sorting out basic things like whether you use first names or are more formal and when you would like to meet.
+Your therapist will want to make sure you feel at ease by sorting out basic things like what help and support you are looking for, any questions you may have, when you would like to meet, what format of session you prefer etc.

 Assessment